Benign Overfitting in Single-Head Attention: Benign Overfitting of Max-Margin Solution

 \section{Benign Overfitting of Max-Margin Solution}

-In the previous section we showed that GD exhibits benign overfitting in a setting where the SNR is $\Theta(1/\sqrt{n})$.
+In the previous section we showed that GD exhibits benign overfitting in a setting where the SNR is $\Omega(1/\sqrt{n})$.
 We now turn to study the overfitting behavior of single-head attention models, when using another learning rule, which returns solutions that interpolate the training data with large margin while keeping the parameters norms small.
-As we will show, such a learning rule allows us to obtain benign overfitting under a weaker requirement on the SNR, namely, the SNR is $\Omega(1/\sqrt{n})$ without requiring an upper bound on it.
+As we will show, such a learning rule allows us to obtain benign overfitting under the same requirement on the SNR.

 We note that learning rules that return min-norm (or max-margin) solutions are considered natural, and hence understanding properties of min-norm interpolators has attracted much interest in recent years, even in settings where the implicit bias of GD does not necessarily lead to a min-norm solution (see, e.g., \citet{savarese2019infinite, ongie2019function, ergen2021convex, hanin2021ridgeless, debarre2022sparsest, boursier2023penalising}).
 More directly related to our work, min-norm interpolation with Transformers has been studied in \citet{ataee2023max,tarzanagh2023transformers}, and benign/tempered overfitting in min-norm univariate neural network interpolators has been studied in \citet{joshi2023noisy}.